NAPPC Task Forces

 The Task Forces are made up of diverse, interested parties who work to accomplish one specific pollinator related task.

-2022-2023 NAPPC TASK FORCES
+2023-2024 NAPPC TASK FORCES

-Climate Change and Pollinators – Educate the public on the effects of climate change on plants and pollinators and mitigate these effects through science-based programs with the goal of sustaining the connections that maintain the ecosystems that support us.
+Climate Change and Pollinators – To educate the public on the effects of climate change on plants and pollinators and to mitigate these effects through science-based programs with the goal of sustaining the connections that maintain the ecosystems that support us.
 This will be done through the creation of a white paper that reviews the scientific consensus regarding climate change’s effects on pollinator health and abundance.
 Another strategy is the development of a public-facing awareness campaign about pollinators and climate change.

 Pesticide Education – Determine how pesticide registration and regulation can be used as a tool to protect and promote pollinator health.
-This will be done through the development of a campaign to increase reporting of bee kill incidents, working directly with the National Association of State Departments of Agriculture to disseminate best practices, and by engaging with gardeners, homeowners, growers, and pesticide applicators regarding pesticide use and pollinators.
+This will be done through the development of a campaign to increase reporting of bee kill incidents, working directly with the National Association of State Departments of Agriculture to disseminate best practices, and engaging with gardeners, homeowners, growers, and pesticide applicators regarding pesticide use and pollinators.

 Previous Task Forces